MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/adapter-sql/run-composite-operations-on-sql-server-using-biztalk-server.md

 ---
 description: "Learn more about: Run composite operations on SQL Server using BizTalk Server"
-title: "Run composite operations on SQL Server using BizTalk Server | Microsoft Docs" ms.custom: "" ms.date: "06/08/2017" ms.prod: "biztalk-server"
+title: "Run composite operations on SQL Server using BizTalk Server" ms.custom: "" ms.date: "06/08/2017" ms.prod: "biztalk-server"
 ms.reviewer: ""
 ms.suite: ""
-ms.tgt_pltfrm: ""
 ms.topic: "article"
-ms.assetid: 86fd2aa1-20c7-4b58-9f35-83ba0c959cf1
-caps.latest.revision: 21
-author: "MandiOhlinger"
-ms.author: "mandia"
-manager: "anneta"
 ---
 # Run composite operations on SQL Server using BizTalk Server
 The [!INCLUDE[adaptersqlshort](../../includes/adaptersqlshort-md.md)] enables adapter clients to perform composite operations on the SQL Server database.
 A composite operation can include: